hyeon-ji-shin/Awesome-Multi-Spectral-SLAM-Datasets/README.md

 This curated list aims to bridge that gap, providing key resources to advance research in robust SLAM and perception for challenging environments.

-(Note: This list only includes datasets that provide ground-truth odometry.)

 ## Related papers